New England Journal of Medicine September 03, 2020

 Multicenter, US

-Comparator Matching placebo administered twice daily.
+Comparator Matching placebo administered orally or via feeding tube.

 Study Limitations